Table of Contents

 - In various countries, local figures similar to Santa help deliver gifts; for instance, in Germany, it's Christkind who brings presents on Christmas Eve!

 >> Santa Claus Facts For Kids work well with santa quotes, as they dive deeper into the magical lore of the man in the red suit.
-By sharing these facts along with famous quotes from Santa, children are given a fuller, more delightful picture of the Christmas legend.

 Facts About Christmas Stockings